DennohKim/Quiz-Board-App/README.md

 ## Description
-<p>The Quiz board App iS meant for High School Students learning Javascript.
+<p>The Quiz board App is meant for High School Students learning Javascript.
 The quiz will help them grasp Javascript concepts.</p>

 [Go Back to the top](#quiz-board-app)
 ## Features